malihanawshin/CareSync-JavaFX/README.md

 - Set the main class to `com.example.healthcareapp.HealthcareApplication`.
 - Click Run to launch the application.

-## Usage
-1. **Launch the App**: The main window opens with a form for entering patient details and a table for viewing records.
-2. **Add a Patient**: Fill in required fields (First Name, Last Name, Date of Birth, Gender) and click "Add Patient".
-3. **View/Edit**: Select a row in the table to load details into the form, then modify and click "Update Patient".
-4. **Delete**: Select a patient and click "Delete Patient" (with confirmation dialog).
-5. **Clear Form**: Click "Clear Form" to reset inputs.

-Sample data entry:
-- First Name: John
-- Last Name: Doe
-- Date of Birth: 1980-05-15
-- Gender: Male
-- Phone: +1-555-0123
-- Email: john.doe@example.com
-- Address: 123 Main St, City, State 12345
-- Medical History: Allergies: Peanuts; Previous conditions: Hypertension

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Inspired by common hospital management systems and JavaFX tutorials.
-- Thanks to the OpenJFX team for the excellent UI framework.
-- Built with guidance from JetBrains IntelliJ IDEA documentation.